rackerlabs/design-system/_component_design/vertical-stepper.md

 ### Error

-Error states for the stepper will generally occur inline within the scope of the input and controls component used within the content area (see below).
-For errors within an input and controls component error messages will take on the error message styling defined for that particular component.
+Error states occur inline within the scope of the input and controls component used within the content area.
+Error messages take on the error message styling defined for that particular component.
 See [Inputs and controls]({{site.baseurl}}/components/inputs-and-controls.html) for more information.

-However it may be possible that a completed step may encounter an error state in certain edge cases.
-For example, when a user paths back and forth between sections, one section may become invalidated by a modified value in a pervious section.
-In these cases the error icon and associated message will be applied to the selected value in that row (see right).
+A completed step can also encounter an error when a user invalidates previously-entered data.
+In these cases use a confirmation modal to warn a user that previously-entered data will be deleted.

 {% endcolumn %}